Terradue/doc-developer-sandbox/source/developer/basic.rst

  cd
  cd dcs-hands-on
- mvn install -D hands.on=1 -P bash
+ mvn clean install -D hands.on=1 -P bash

 With the last command you installed the first Hands-On exercise (option *-D*) using a *bash* profile (option *-P*).
 The profile represents the programming language used to implements the Hands-On run executables.